The British Council is promoting the teaching and learning of the Chinese language and culture in Northern Ireland.

 Current opportunities in Northern Ireland include:

-Secondary schools from across Northern Ireland are invited to take part in the HSBC / British Council Mandarin Chinese Speaking Competition – with the Northern Ireland final taking place at The MAC, Belfast on November 28.
+Secondary schools from across Northern Ireland took part in the first ever Belfast heat of the HSBC / British Council Mandarin Chinese Speaking Competition – with the Northern Ireland final taking place at The MAC, Belfast on November 28.

-The winners of the Northern Ireland heat will then be put forward to the UK-wide heat in the British Museum, London in February 2018 – with the overall winner, winning a week in Bejing.
+The winners of the Northern Ireland heat have now beenput forward to the UK-wide heat in the British Museum, London in February 2018 – with the overall winner, winning a week in Bejing.

 The competition aims to encourage interest in the Chinese language and China's culture, with Mandarin ranked as one of the most vital languages to the UK over the next twenty years.